dswenson2011/SystemFinder/README.md

 1. Open in Visual Studio and compile a binary for your operating system

 # SystemFinder Run Instructions
-1. Attach in release is the compiled .dll which in terminal run the following
+1. Attach in release is the compiled .dll and required files in a zip which in terminal run the following after extracting
 * `dotnet SystemPlanning.dll`

 # Example usage